liamtimms/mrarch/archinstall.md

 5. after the install script you should be able to boot into the GNOME desktop environment (DE), try rebooting now and login

 ## Install MATLAB
-Because MATLAB is very annoying closed-source proprietary software you need to install it separately from all the other programs we are using
+Because MATLAB is proprietary software whose obnoxious licsence prohibits installation through a package manager; you need to install it separately from all the other programs via a manual approach.

-1.
+1. Go to the mathworks website and sign in with your NEU (or other school) account
+2. download the MATLAB installer for Linux
+3. unzip the MATLAB installer
+4. navigate to the newly unzipped file in the terminal and run `sudo ./install`
+5. login again with your MathWorks account
+6. **DO NOT USE THE DEFAULT INSTALLATION FOLDER** instead choose: `/opt/matlab/R<edition of matlab>` so for when this was written I input `/opt/matlab/R2019b` this is important because it will allow SPM12 and Nipype to successfully interface with MATLAB.
+7. In installing MATLAB, please select to also install the MATLAB Coder, MATLAB Complier and MATLAB SDK, if you receive an error indicating that you do not have enough space in `/tmp/` uncheck some of the other add-ons that are selected by default until you are able to install it.
+You can always install additional add-ons later by starting MATLAB with `sudo matlab` and then selecting addons.
+8. Activate MATLAB and sign in for a 3rd time